Bus, train fares to go up by 9 cents from Dec 28 for adult card users: Public Transport Council

 This will allow 450,000 public transport vouchers to be made available to help lower-income households cope with the fare increase.

-All households with a per capita income of no more than S$1,200 per month - or about one in every five households here - will qualify for the vouchers.
+All households with a per capita income of no more than S$1,200 per month - about one in every five households - will qualify for the vouchers.

 Households can apply for the vouchers - which can be used to purchase or top up fare cards, as well as buy monthly concession passes - at community centres and clubs (CCs) from Nov 11 this year to Oct 31 next year.